FelicienLL/mapbayr/README.md

 Reliability of parameter estimation against NONMEM was assessed for a wide variety of models and data.
-The results of this validation study were published in [CPT:PSP](https://doi.org/10.1002/psp4.12689), and materials are available in [a dedicated repository](https://github.com/FelicienLL/mapbayr-CPTPSP-2021).
+The results of this validation study were published in [CPT:Pharmacometrics & System Pharmacology](https://doi.org/10.1002/psp4.12689), and materials are available in [a dedicated repository](https://github.com/FelicienLL/mapbayr-CPTPSP-2021).
 If you observe some discrepancies between mapbayr and NONMEM on your own model and data, feel free to contact us through the [issue